Colm Toibin eyes Booker Prize with dark Gospel tale

 "It hasn't been controversial.
 It isn't as though it's been burned anywhere."

-Toibin's is one of six novels in the running for the annual Booker, a coveted award that comes with a check for 50,000 pounds ($80,000), and, more importantly, a sizeable spike in international books sales.
+Toibin's is one of six novels in the running for the annual Booker, a coveted award that comes with a cheque for 50,000 pounds, and, more importantly, a sizeable spike in international books sales.

 Also shortlisted were Canadian Ruth Ozeki for "A Tale for the Time Being", Indian/American Jhumpa Lahiri for "The Lowland", New Zealander Eleanor Catton with "The Luminaries" and Zimbabwean NoViolet Bulawayo for "We Need New Names".